omahs/golem-docs/docs/Ncreators/javascript/guides/golem-images-explained.md

 ### ENTRYPOINT, CMD

 Because of how Golem's VM execution unit works, Docker's `ENTRYPOINT` and `CMD` statements are effectively ignored.
 You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function or use `beforeEach()` method.
 See examples.

+## Images, Virual Machines and file system content

+When you engage a provider, its provider_agent runs exe-unit (a runtime) to run your image or WASM code.
+In the case of Golem Images that are run in VMs, the runtime being used is ya-runtime-vm.

+In Golem terms such an image run on the provider is called an Activity.
+Activities are utilized to execute requestor tasks.
+Unless an activity is terminated, all subsequent tasks that will be scheduled on the same provider will use the same activity - meaning the same image container with its history.
+That means that within the lifecycle of the Activity the state of the file system is maintained.
+One consequence is that any filesystem changes - be it updates to volumes or to other locations within the VM - performed within a single execution of a task will still be present when subsequent tasks get executed.

 ## Next steps